Gigantium: Tenants

-The main use of the arena is sport, and it is home to the Danish Handball League club Aalborg Håndbold and the elite Ice Hockey team Aalborg Pirates.
+The main use of the arena is sport, and it is home to the Danish Handball League club Aalborg Håndbold and the elite Ice Hockey team, the Aalborg Pirates.

 The ice hockey club AaB Ishockey also play their matches in an ice arena connected to the original Gigantium arena.
-AaB Ishockey is the amateur club having the license for professional ice hockey being used by Aalborg Pirates.
+AaB Ishockey is the amateur club having the license for professional ice hockey being used by the Aalborg Pirates.

 Events

 Among many other events, the arena hosted Dansk Melodi Grand Prix, the Danish National Selection show for the Eurovision Song Contest in 2006, 2010, 2012, 2015 and 2018, along with the kids version MGP Junior, and was a candidate host venue for the Eurovision Song Contest 2014, but withdrew because of the city of Aalborg did not live up to the minimum requirements of having a minimum of 3000 hotel rooms available for fans and delegations coming to the contest.